ORNL/AdditiveFOAM/README.md

 AdditiveFOAM is a free, open source heat and mass transfer software for simulations of Additive Manufacturing (AM) released by Oak Ridge National Laboratory.
 It is built upon OpenFOAM, a free, open source computational fluid dynamics (CFD) software package released by the OpenFOAM Foundation.

 ## Citing
 If you use AdditiveFoam in your work, please cite the [source code](CITATION.bib).
-Also, please consider citing relevant AdditiveFOAM **Publications** listed below.
+Also, please consider citing relevant AdditiveFOAM [Publications](#Publications).

 ## Contributors
 - [John Coleman](https://www.ornl.gov/staff-profile/john-s-coleman)